AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 						set: numberOfGenes genesUsing: createGeneBlock) ]
 ```

+It is essential to determine which of two individuals is better.
+We use the following method:

 ```Smalltalk
 GAEngine>>isIndividual: anIndividual betterThan: aFittestIndividual
 	"Compare an individual against the fittest individual of the population" ^ compareFitness value: anIndividual fitness value: aFittestIndividual fitness
 ```

+The logs may be obtained using a simple variable accessors:

 ```Smalltalk
 GAEngine>>logs